jasonht233/CSCI_4380/readme.md

         at first, we would ask the user to write the location

         then get into the manu:
-            1. Historic , outdoor, liquor, outdoor-fishing, fishing: find out the closest place to your location
+            1. Historic , outdoor, liquor, outdoor-fishing, fishing, find-trout: find out the closest place to your location

+                for the historic , outdoor , liquor fishing.
+They are all about the calculation between users and one table.

+                for outdoor-fishing and find-trout.
+We are setting join two different tables together to give us one general answer based on the two data set.

-            2. A B
+            2. A B function
-            A B [historic , outdoor , liquor ]
+            A B  is in the list[historic , outdoor , liquor ]
+                For the this function which is different for the last one.
+It can take two interested places which the user pick and use the sql to combine these two places and give the ans or suggestion to user to recommand the great way to enjoy their day.

 memebers: